Smiling Buddha: Weapon design

-Aftermath
+Reactions

 Domestic reaction

 Indian Prime Minister Indira Gandhi gained much popularity after the test, which had flagged from its heights after the 1971 war with Pakistan.
 The overall popularity and image of the Congress Party was enhanced and it was well received in the Indian Parliament.
 In 1975, Sethna, Ramanna and Nagchaudhuri were honoured with the Padma Vibhushan, India's second highest civilian award.
 Five other project members received the Padma Shri, India's fourth highest civilian award.
 India consistently maintained that this was a peaceful nuclear bomb test and that it had no intentions of militarising its nuclear programme, but according to independent monitors, this test was part of an accelerated Indian nuclear programme.
 In 1997 Raja Ramanna, speaking to the Press Trust of India, maintained:

 The Pokhran test was a bomb, I can tell you now....
 An explosion is an explosion, a gun is a gun, whether you shoot at someone or shoot at the ground....
 I just want to make clear that the test was not all that peaceful.